kubernetes/community/governance.md

 # Kubernetes Organization Roles

+Kubernetes is a large project.
+There are many ways to participate and contribute.

-The following is a list of roles that are currently assumed by different contributors:
+The following is a list of roles that are currently assumed by different participants:

 - **[New Contributor](https://github.com/kubernetes/contrib/issues/1090)**: a
   couple of PRs